yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 Best model:  ARIMA(2,0,0)(0,1,1)[12] intercept
 ```

-Notice how for the first 12 rows of forecasting, the model gives us near ```0``` values.
-Initally we don't have values for season behind, so we can't make prediction.
-However, we see that the forecasting on the test set looks as good as the Holt-Winter's method.
+Notice how for the first 12 rows of forecasting, the model gives us approx. ```0``` as value.
+Initally we don't have values for the season behind, so we can't make prediction.
+However, we see that the forecasting on the test set closely matches the real values.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/173038613-af3f9c60-16b1-4641-8f9c-ab68004f6df8.png" width="700" height="500"/>